 “My ensemble has presented well-received family concerts at the Whoville Library and the Whatsit Community Center.”

-“We’ve just completed our debut recording and are looking to book album release concerts this fall.
+“We’ve just completed our debut recording of 40s big band standards reimagined for sax quartet and are looking to book album release concerts this fall.
 We’d love to include a date in your area.” [pitch for a club]

 “Our ‘Liquid Architecture’ family program makes music composition and structure come alive.
-We work with audiences to ‘build’ a new piece of music, relating architectural concepts to musical ones.” [pitch for historical society, library, or architectural college]
+We work with audiences to ‘build’ a new piece of music, relating architectural concepts to musical ones.” [pitch for historical society, library, or university architectural departments]

-“We’ve got a program of works by women—including new works by two regional composers.” [targeted pitch for a women’s college and a women’s conference]
+“We’ve got a program that celebrates women—including new works by two regional women composers.” [targeted pitch for a women’s college and a women’s conference]

-By email: “I’ll call to follow up in 2 weeks.
+For example, if you have their phone #, you might write, “I’ll call to follow up in 2 weeks.
 Thanks and I look forward to speaking with you!”
-If you’re pitching by phone, “May I email you some information about the program?”

 Sample of a complete email pitch